 Using your Registered Name, Number and the title ‘Dr’

-To ensure that your patients and the wider public are aware of your new status, you may wish to include the following format on your business stationery and any advertising materials:
+To ensure that your patients and the wider public are aware of your GCC registration status, you may wish to include the following on your business stationery and within any advertising materials:

 General Chiropractic Council

 As all practising chiropractors in the UK must be registered with the GCC, use of the wording ‘registered chiropractor’ is not strictly necessary but acceptable.

 No, you must not use the General Chiropractic Council’s corporate logo.
 However, the GCC has developed the ‘I’m registered’ logo specifically to help registrants communicate their registration status.